image-js/image-js-docs/docs/Basics/Working with Images.md

 ### Properties

-In ImageJS an image is an object where its data is represented as a typed array.
+In ImageJS main properties of an image are:

-Besides some obvious ones like width and height there are properties that a user should pay attention to and it is crucial to understand what they represent.
+- width

+- height

+- data: typed array with information about image's pixels.

 - [Color model](../Glossary.md#color-model 'internal link on glossary'): the abstract model of how pixel colors are formed.